 - To help with the travel costs home because of the death of an immediate family member.

 Students must have demonstrated financial need and have exhausted other funding options before consideration.
 This grant is intended for one-time emergency situations that occur during the semester.
-This grant is not intended to support ongoing or recurring expenses.
+This grant is not intended to support pre-existing, ongoing, or recurring expenses.
 Students who apply for multiple requests within an academic year will have an additional level of review.
 Priority is given to first-time applicants.

 UWM Student Emergency Grant recipients must meet the following criteria: